 Fibroids can also cause other symptoms, depending upon where they are located in the uterus.
 As an example, if a fibroid is pressing on the bladder, the woman may feel like she needs to go to the bathroom frequently.
 Similarly, a fibroid pressing on the rectum can cause constipation.

 Problems with fertility and pregnancy — Most women with fibroids are able to become pregnant without a problem.
-However, certain fibroids that distort the inside of the uterus can cause trouble becoming pregnant or with miscarriage.
+However, certain fibroids that distort the inside of the uterus can cause trouble becoming pregnant or with miscarriage and removing these fibroids can optimize fertility.
+Fibroids in the outer part of the uterus may have a mild effect on decreasing fertility, but surgically removing these fibroids does not appear to decrease the risk.
 Women with fibroids and reproductive problems should go through a basic infertility evaluation before concluding the fibroids are responsible for the problem.
 (See "Reproductive issues in women with uterine leiomyomas (fibroids)".)

 Most women with fibroids have a completely normal pregnancy without complications.
-However, women with a large fibroid (greater than 5 to 6 cm) might have an increased risk of specific pregnancy complications.
+However, women with a large fibroid (greater than 5 to 6 cm) or more fibroids might have an increased risk of specific pregnancy complications.
 (See "Pregnancy in women with uterine leiomyomas (fibroids)".)

-A doctor or nurse may suspect fibroids if your uterus is enlarged or has an irregular shape.
+A doctor or other health care provider may suspect fibroids if your uterus is enlarged or has an irregular shape.
 A pelvic ultrasound is needed to confirm that fibroids are present.
 Ultrasound uses sound waves to create a picture of the uterus.

 Women who have no symptoms from their fibroids do not need to have treatment.
 Women with significant symptoms may try medical or surgical treatment.
 The best treatment depends on which symptom is most bothersome.
-The size, number and locations of fibroids also factor into most treatment decisions.
+The size, number and locations of fibroids and your desire for future pregnancy also factor into most treatment decisions.
 (See "Overview of treatment of uterine leiomyomas (fibroids)".)

 MEDICAL FIBROID TREATMENT